WallStreetMojo

 Real Interest Rate Formula

-Real Interest Rate formula calculates the rate of interest after excluding the impact of inflation and provides a means to measure inflation-adjusted return on investments in financial security or a loan or deposits.
+The Real Interest Rate formula refers to the mathematical equation or expression that helps calculates the interest rate after excluding the impact of inflation.
+It provides a means to measure inflation-adjusted return on investments in financial security or a loan or deposits.

 The formula is given below: